 NAWG supports H.R.
 1599, the Safe and Accurate Food Labeling Act, that would create a national, science-based labeling standard for foods containing genetically modified organisms (GMOs) and is consistent with our policy supporting voluntary labeling of these foods (see our policy statement here).
 The American Medical Association reached a similar conclusion after reviewing the issue, stating, “AMA believes that as of June 2012, there is no scientific justification for special labeling of bioengineered foods, as a class, and that voluntary labeling is without value unless it is accompanied by focused consumer education.”

 Trilateral Statement of Support

-In May 2009, nine grower groups in the U.S., Canada and Australia – three of the world’s largest producers and exporters of wheat – released a joint statement saying they would work toward the goal of synchronized commercialization of biotech traits in their wheat crops.
+In June 2014, 16 grower groups in the U.S., Canada and Australia – three of the world’s largest producers and exporters of wheat – released a joint statement reconfirming their commitment to working toward synchronized commercialization of biotech traits in their wheat crops.
 See the full statement here.